Astaraxia-Linux/Astral/README.md

 > *"Astral: Because life's too short to not compile everything from source"*
 > — Nobody, ever

 Astral is still evolving.
-Expect the code to be spaghetti, the philosophy to be based, and the implementation to be extremely transparent.
+The code is still spaghetti.
+The philosophy is still based.
+The implementation is extremely transparent (you can read all 10,000+ lines of it).

-If you made it this far, congratulations!
-You're either very thorough or very bored.
-Either way, happy compiling!
+If you made it this far, congratulations.
+You're either very thorough, very bored, or writing documentation for a One Maniac™ project at 2am.
+Either way, happy compiling.

 ---

-**Last updated**: 28 February 2026 (GMT+8)
+**Last updated**: 06 March 2026 (GMT+8)
 **Documentation version**: 5.0
-**Sanity level**: Questionable
+**Sanity level**: Questionable, as always